MathijsTak/AI-Creator/README.md

 ## Description of what is already known
 ### What is an AI
 Artificial Intelligence (AI) is nothing more than a computer trying to imitate human intelligence.
 AI includes Machine Learning and deep learning.
 Both can be used for different purposes.
 For example, deep learning will work better if more data is available.
-Because processing this large amount of data requires a high-end machine.
+Processing a large amount of data requires a high-end machine.

 A machine learning model consists of neurons and weights.
 While learning, the computer will adjust these weights to get higher accuracy.
 The neurons are divided into three categories the input layer, hidden layer, and the output layer.
 The input layer is your input values, and the output layer is the prediction.
 The hidden layers can be adjusted to get better accuracy.